An in-depth look at Medjet Assist Global Medical Transport

 How do I know the aircraft and crew transporting me are safe?

 Medjet requires all authorized medical aircraft to be twin engines with a minimum of two pilots specially trained and certified for the specific aircraft they are flying.
-Medical teams must be specially trained in the care of critically ill or injured patients at altitude, with experience in short- and long-range air medical transport missions.
+Medical teams must be specially trained to care for critically ill or injured patients at altitude, with experience in short- and long-range air medical transport missions.
 All authorized affiliates must comply annually with Medjet Assist standards regarding liability insurance limits and pilot and medical crew training.

 What medical services do the aircraft have?

 Aircraft operated by Medjet Assist authorized affiliates are fitted with state-of-the-art medical equipment and can operate as flying intensive-care units.
-All aircraft can accommodate one critical patient and family member along with a medical team.
+All aircraft can accommodate one critical patient, a family member, and a medical team.

 Enhance your international and domestic travel protection for Global Medical Evacuation by purchasing a Medjet membership.
 It is something that you hope you will never need, but if you do, it will be one of the most invaluable purchases of a lifetime.
 Isn’t your peace of mind worth it?